astropy/astropy/docs/modeling/new_model.rst

 **************************
-Defining a new Model class
+Defining a new model class
 **************************

 This document describes how to add a model to the package or to create a